EU says Iran stalling on nuclear talks

 "Since then, we have been very surprised to see Iran come back to us again and again with new pre-conditions on the modalities of the talks, for example by changing the venue and delaying their responses," spokesman Michael Mann said.

-The Iranian Students' News Agency reported on Wednesday that Tehran had proposed Cairo as a possible venue, although without indicating when the meeting could take place.

-The six powers have used a mix of diplomacy and economic sanctions for years to force Iran to comply with United Nations' demands that it suspend all of its activities related to enriching uranium, a key component of nuclear weapons.
+The six powers have used a mix of diplomacy and economic sanctions for years to force Iran to comply with United Nations demands that it suspends all of its activities related to enriching uranium, a key component of nuclear weapons.

 But Iran rejects international accusations that its nuclear work has military goals, saying it is for medical and energy purposes, and has repeatedly said it wants international sanctions eased before it limits its atomic work.

-Three rounds of negotiations last year failed to produce a breakthrough, fuelling concerns that the stand-off could prompt Israel to attack Iran's nuclear installations.
+Three rounds of negotiations last year failed to produce to a breakthrough, fuelling concerns that the stand-off could prompt Israel to attack Iran's nuclear installations and envelop the Middle East in another war.

-Prime Minister Benjamin Netanyahu, who won a new term in office this week, has said he would not let Iran reach the capability to make nuclear arms.

-Western diplomats had hoped that a new round could take place in December or January, following last year's presidential election in the United States.
-But Iran had failed to respond in time to their proposals that included January 15.
+Western diplomats had hoped that a new round could take place in January, following last year's presidential election in the United States.
+But Iran had failed to respond in time to a proposal to have talks take place on January 15.

-Another date, at the end of the month, was later floated by western diplomats and Iranian media as a new option.

-Holding the talks in Egypt could indicate warming ties between Cairo and Tehran, two of the Middle East's most influential countries.

-Ashton's spokesman said negotiators remained in contact about new plans.
-Diplomats have in the past said Istanbul was also an option.
+Ashton's spokesman said negotiators remained in contact to agree on a new date.

 "The (world powers) are still hoping to reach agreement with Iran on the modalities of the talks, including venue, with a view to resuming talks shortly," he said.

+The Iranian Students' News Agency reported on Wednesday that Tehran had proposed Cairo as a possible venue.

-An EU diplomat added several locations had been proposed so far and there was no agreement.
+An EU diplomat said several locations had been proposed so far and there was no agreement.

 "We do not exclude any, but Iran is proposing different venues all the time.
 The venue is not the issue, but Iran appears to be trying to delay the process by coming up with new conditions," the diplomat said.